yokharian/IA-Sales-Agent/README.md

-# Local RAG System (FAISS + HuggingFace)
+# Local RAG System (ChromaDB + HuggingFace)

 A lightweight Python Retrieval-Augmented Generation (RAG) helper that lets you query your local document collection using natural language.
-It builds embeddings with HuggingFace and performs similarity search with FAISS to return the most relevant context for your query.
+It builds embeddings with HuggingFace and performs similarity search with ChromaDB to return the most relevant context for your query.

 ## 🌟 Features

 - Document loading from a local folder (.txt and .md supported)
 - Smart chunking with LangChain's RecursiveCharacterTextSplitter
 - Local embeddings via HuggingFace (all-MiniLM-L6-v2)
-- Fast similarity search using FAISS
+- Fast similarity search using ChromaDB
 - Minimal API surface and easy-to-read code

 ## 🚀 Quick Start